When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 The present additionally launched a brand new teaser for New York Comedian-Con 2019…

-This was adopted by an extended sequence trailer launched in January 2020, with Claire asking Jamie, “Do you ever really feel as if the whole lot’s pointing you in the direction of one thing?
+This was adopted by an extended collection trailer launched in January 2020, with Claire asking Jamie, “Do you ever really feel as if the whole lot’s pointing you in the direction of one thing?
 Area.
 Time.
 Historical past?
-I’m grateful for every single day we’ve.”
+I’m grateful for daily we’ve got.”

-And additional clips teasing the way forward for Outlander’s feminine characters in sequence 5…

 Who run the Ridge? #Outlander pic.twitter.com/BB9ixJr5uc